haris-qureshi714/test/README.md

 # test
-this is from the raspberry pi at location home
+this is from the raspberry pi at location hom this was from macbook at location home